| Type: | Package |

 The

-will be the new front of the deque. append(..., collapse=NULL)
+elem3will be the new front of the deque. append(..., collapse=NULL)-

 The

-into the deque to the right (rear). popleft()
+appendmethod appends the elements in...andcollapseinto the deque to the right (rear). popleft()-

 The